-I'm cofounder of a literary studio called Plympton, which focuses on innovation and publishing.
+I'm cofounder of a literary studio called Plympton, which focuses on innovation and publishing and our latest project is Writing Atlas.
 I wrote a book and produce documentaries.
 I work where technology x journalism with Hacks/Hackers.
 I also have co-led a Y Combinator Demo Day seed fund for Angel List.
 Once upon a time, I was the youngest full reporter for The New York Times.
-Now, I'm a vice-chair of the Unicode Emoji Subcommittee.
+I'm a former vice-chair of the Unicode Emoji Subcommittee.
 You can find an official bio here.
 Some of my projects are below.

 Emojination: The Dumpling and Hijab Emoji

 Emojination, a grassroots group whose motto is "Emoji For the People, By The People," advocates for more inclusive and representative emoji.
 I cofounded by Yiying Lu with the Dumpling Emoji Project, a successful two-year campaign with Yiying Lu to bring dumpling representation to Unicode.

 Emoji we have created are the hijab emoji, the bagel emoji and the lobster emoji.and interracial couple emoji.
 Fast Company did a profile on us..
 We also have run the successful Emojicon conference and fun Emoji Spelling Bee.
 Cooper Hewitt, Smithsonian Design Museum has collected the Hijab and Interracial Emojis for its permanent collection.
 The interracial couple has also been honored by a Webby Award and a Fast Company Innovation in Design finalist in two categories, graphic design and general excellence!